What are the Types of Brain Injuries?

-Many physicians and lawyer are confident that modern advances in science will be able to treat and/or slow down or stop the injury from progressing.
-These people believe that medications and other therapy and/or surgery will cure or minimize the damage.
-So far we have seen some success stories as science and medicine advances.
+Many physicians and lawyers are confident that modern advances in science will be able to treat and slow down or stop the injury from progressing.
+These people believe that medications and other therapy and surgery will cure or minimize the damage.
+So far, we have seen some success stories as science and medicine advances.

 We hear remarkable stories about Scorpion Venom and other new treatments for damaged brains all the time.
 For now, however, an ounce of prevention is still worth a pound of cure.
 So be careful out there.

-Skull fractures often result from when the bone in your head, or cranium, fractures.
-This is similar to cracks in an eggshell.
+Skull fractures often result from when the bone in your head, or skull, fractures. $$$$$So as discussed here, this is similar to cracks in an eggshell.
 A skull fracture usually mends itself over time.
-This is often due to injury or damage to the fracture zone.
-This will typically require surgery to repair the fractured armor.
+Also, this is often due to injury or damage to the fracture zone.
+And this will typically require surgery to repair the fractured armor.